FlorianWoelki/obsidian-iconize/README.md

 ![Preview Image](https://github.com/FlorianWoelki/obsidian-icon-folder/blob/main/docs/preview-image.png)

-## Motivation
+## What is it?

-This obsidian plugin allows you to add icons to your folder or icon if you want.
+This obsidian plugin allows you to add any custom icon (of type `.svg`) or from an icon pack to your folder or file.

-Right now, the current iconsets are supported:
+Right now, the current predefined icon packs are supported and can be downloaded:
 * [Remixicon](https://remixicon.com/)
 * [Fontawesome](https://fontawesome.com/)
 * [Twemoji](https://github.com/twitter/twemoji)

+However, feel free to add your own icon packs!

 ## How to use

-There are different functionalities of displaying an icon for your folder..
-We will go over them in this section.
+There are different functionalities of displaying an icon for your folder or file.

-In general, there are different icon sets, you can enable or disable.
-You can find these options in the settings of the plugin.
+First of all, you need to go to the settings and download predefined icon packs or create your own.

+In addition, it is possible to drag and drop or select multiple files to your customized icon pack.

-In addition, you can adjust some styling settings for all the icons like padding, color, or even the icon size.
+Moreover, you can adjust some styling settings for all the icons like padding, color, or even the icon size.

 ### Changing icon of the folder